Maritime Quebec

 Maritime Quebec is a geographic region in eastern Quebec that borders the Gulf of St. Lawrence.
-It’s made of Gaspesia, Côte-Nord, the Magdalen Islands and Bas-Saint-Laurent.
+It consists of Gaspesia, Côte-Nord, the Magdalen Islands and Bas-Saint-Laurent.
+The region's total population is 385,000.

 Many localities in Maritime Quebec have a tourism industry that attracts people from other parts of Quebec to its various beaches, trails and tourist attractions during the summertime.
 Like the Maritime provinces, Maritime Quebec has a more laid-back and small-town culture.

 Parks and Fauna

 This vast region is home to many trails and parks, including ten national parks.
 Whalewatching allows tourists to see up to 13 species of whales.
 The region possesses roughly 50 islands, most of which serve as migratory bird refuges.

 Tourism

 Maritime Quebec has attracted many tourists during the summer since the 20th century.
 An organisation called Québec Maritime Inc. has been in operation since 1997 to help attract tourists outside of Quebec to Maritime Quebec.
 It works in partnership with the Government of Canada, Parks Canada, and more than 200 private enterprises.